spsforks/QB64-Wiki/ATN.md

 > *Note:* You can use QB64's native [_PI](_PI) function.

-*Example 3:* Finds the angle from the center point to the mouse pointer.
+Finds the angle from the center point to the mouse pointer.

 ```vb